 ATOL is highly regulated, as it should be to protect consumers.
-Its main function is to protect consumers if the holiday company collapses whilst they are on holiday and then the client can complete the holiday and be repatriated.
-ATOL protection also allows for all monies to be refunded to the consumer if the travel company has failed, or collapsed, before the departure date
+Its main function is to protect consumers if the holiday company collapses whilst they are on holiday.
+Then the client can complete the holiday and be repatriated.
+ATOL protection also allows for all monies to be refunded to the consumer if the travel company has failed, or collapsed, before the departure date.

 The CAA is in a position to fund this as £2.50 per passenger is paid into the ATOL fund for each booking.
 The consumer doesn’t necessarily see this fee as many tour operators, travel agents include this fee within the package price.

-Even five years ago, flights were a must have to allow successful package sales but the positive effects of the internet and globalisation have now empowered the consumer to take control of booking their own individual travel arrangements.
+Even within the last decade, flights were a must-have to allow successful package sales but the positive effects of the internet and globalisation have now empowered the consumer to take control of booking their own individual travel arrangements.

 ATOL is only one part of travel regulation.
-Even if you choose to omit flights you still have a responsibility to protect client monies.
-As such you need to adhere to the 1992 Package Travel Regulations.
-Whether you trade through a trust account model, like PTS offers, or you work with an insurance model client monies must be protected.
+Even if you choose to omit flights you still have a responsibility to protect client monies and comply with the Package Travel Regulations.
+Whether you trade through a trust account model, as PTS offers, or you work with an insurance model client monies must be protected.